-CRE considers that the criteria related to competition and the effective functioning of the internal market (criteria a) and e)) are met.
+Question 1 Do you consider that the project presented by TELSF meets the criteria related to competition and the effective functioning of the internal market?

 2.2 Impact of the project on security of supply

 To meet the criteria a) and e) of Article 36 of Directive 2009/73/EC, the investment must enhance security of supply and the exemption must not be detrimental to the natural gas supply of the European Union.